kzdev-net/kzdev.perfutils/Source/Docs/articles/getting-started.md

 The [`Benchmarks`](./benchmarks.md) topic covers the benchmarks used to examine the performance benefits provided by the `MemoryStreamSlim` class.

+## Interlocked Operations

+The [`InterlockedOps`](xref:KZDev.PerfUtils.InterlockedOps) class provides a set of static helper methods that provide additional functionality that is not currently available in the `Interlocked` class.

+These include operations such as:

+- Xor : Exclusive OR operation on any integer types.
+- ClearBits : Clear bits on any integer types.
+- SetBits : Set bits on any integer types.
+- ConditionAnd : Conditionally update bits using an AND operation on any integer types.
+- ConditionOr : Conditionally update bits using an OR operation on any integer types.
+- ConditionXor : Conditionally update bits using an XOR operation on any integer types.
+- ConditionClearBits : Conditionally clear bits on any integer types.
+- ConditionSetBits : Conditionally set bits on any integer types.

+The [`Interlocked Operations`](./interlockedops.md) topic discusses these operations in more detail.

 ## Future Features

 The roadmap plan for this package is to add several additional helpful performance-focused utilities.
-These will be forthcoming as time permits, so this first release is focused on the `MemoryStreamSlim` class.
+These will be forthcoming as time permits.